nastja4/meet/README.md

 - Given the user wants to view event statistics,
 - When the user navigates to the event statistics section,
 - Then the app should display a chart showing the number of upcoming events in each city.

+## Serverless Functions

+Meet App utilizes serverless functions to efficiently handle various backend tasks.
+These functions play a crucial role in performing tasks such as user authentication and fetching event data from the Google Calendar API.

+### Benefits of Serverless Functions

+- **Simplified Backend**: Our adoption of serverless architecture eliminates the need for traditional backend servers, leading to reduced complexity and minimal maintenance overhead.

+- **Scalability**: Serverless functions automatically scale based on user demand, ensuring that the app remains responsive even during traffic spikes.

+- **Cost-Effectiveness**: With serverless computing, we only incur costs for the actual compute time utilized.
+This cost-effective model is particularly advantageous for apps with varying usage patterns.

+- **High Availability**: Serverless functions are designed for high availability, guaranteeing that our app remains accessible 24/7.

+These serverless functions are indispensable to the seamless operation of Meet App, providing essential backend functionality while allowing us to concentrate on delivering an exceptional user experience.

 ## Technical Requirements